lolcatjpg/mgct-datapack/README.md

 ## downloading
 you can find the latest release on the [releases page](https://github.com/lolcatjpg/mgct-datapack/releases)

-or you can download this repo. the folder in the zip file is the datapack.

 ## quickstart

 run `/function menu-mgct` to get started!